-The relief brought by narcotic (opioid) pain medications can make life much more comfortable for patients recovering from surgery and as a treatment for severe back pain.
+The relief brought by opioid pain medications can make life much more comfortable for people recovering from surgery and as a treatment for severe back pain.

 Every medication has benefits and drawbacks, however.
-The powerful effects of narcotic pain medications call for special care to avoid or watch out for potential problems, including:
+The powerful effects of opioids call for special care to avoid or watch out for potential problems, including:

 - Accidental overdose

 - Dependence on medication

 The U.S. Centers for Disease Control and Prevention has warned of an epidemic of fatal prescription opioid overdoses.
 A single, high-dose tablet can cause fatal breathing problems.